Build a text-to-SQL generator

 ]

-2. Set up the pets_1 database.
+2. Set up the pets_1 database:

 CREATE_TABLES_SQL = """

--- Create the Student table
+-- Creating the Student table

 CREATE TABLE Student (